mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 The process was customer centric and solutions based; it was intended to quickly produce prototypes, get customer feedback, and fail quickly in order to overcome obstacles and succeed sooner.
 While the steps below were taken in order, they do not have to be.
 They can occur concurrently, and repeatedly.

 In this workshop our goal was to redesign a self-serve prepaid wireless phone kiosk placed in big box retail locations.
 We were given the opportunity to visit real locations as well as work with real customers for interviews, prototype testing, and feedback.
-Out of four teams our prototype was rated the highest by customers.
+We worked hard to be as thorough as possible in the very limited amount of time we had for each step of the Design Thinking process.

 ## Contents